theochem/grid/docs/_sources/conventions.rst

     \end{cases},

 where the degree :math:`l \in \mathbb{N}`, order :math:`m \in \{-l, \cdots, l \}` and :math:`Y^m_l` is the complex spherical harmonic.
-The Conway phase is not included to the spherical harmonics in grid.
+The Conway phase is not included.

 Alternatively, it can be written using the associated Legendre polynomials :math:`P_l^m` (without the Conway phase):